juliebro/orca-sightings-api/templates/api-ref-template.md

 | `due_date`    | string | The [date and time](https://en.wikipedia.org/wiki/ISO_8601) the task is due | No        |
 | `warning`     | number | The number of minutes relative to the `due_date` to alert the user of the task.
 This is normally a negative number to alert the user before the `due_date`. | No        |

-You should specify at least a `user_id` and a `title`, even though the To-Do Service doesn't require any properties.
+You should specify at least a `user_id` and a `title`, even though the Orca Sightings service doesn't require any properties.

 ## Headers